What is application integration?

 Application integration, or enterprise application integration (EAI), is the process of connecting independently designed software applications so they work together.
 Businesses rely on application integration to increase efficiencies, automate workflows, and enhance interoperability between different departments and teams.

-The key to realizing these benefits is real-time, bidirectional communication and operational data flows between independent applications – be that on premise or, increasingly, across cloud applications as well.
+The key to realising these benefits is real-time, bidirectional communication and operational data flows between independent applications – be that on premise or, increasingly, across cloud applications as well.
 With interconnected processes and data exchanges, businesses can orchestrate a variety of functions across all infrastructures and applications, often within a single user interface or service.

 Application integration plays a fundamental role in business transformation